-New research done by experts of Leibniz Institute of Freshwater Ecology and Inland Fisheries have measured long term temperature fluctuations in nearly 400 across Europe and North America using more than 32 million temperature measurements at varying depths of water.
+New research done by experts of Leibniz Institute of Freshwater Ecology and Inland Fisheries have measured long term temperature fluctuations in nearly 400marine ecosystems across Europe and North America using more than 32 million temperature measurements at varying depths of water.
 This data was surveyed between the years 1941 to 2017.
 According to the Leibniz study, underwater temperature warming causes of marine habitat loss.
-Consequently, aquatic species migrate are forced to migrate to novel depth and locations in search of more suitable thermal conditions.
+Consequently, aquatic species are forced to migrate to novel depths and locations in search of more suitable thermal conditions.

 Temperature Changes and Deoxygenation